 Use this as role-family context only.
 Local employers, ticket volume, tools, customer contact, endpoint scope, shift work, and prior experience can matter more than a credential label.

 Do not claim CompTIA A+, help desk skills, or IT support requirements are rising or falling from last year based on the current RoleMath panel.
 Do not predict which credential, tool, or skill employers will ask for next.
-The trend gate does not support that yet.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 | Claim type | Current status | Why |